 Health agreement Switzerland-EU

 The health agreement negotiated between Switzerland and the EU enhances the early warning and response capabilities of the Swiss authorities and allows for better protection of the Swiss population.
-The health agreement is part of the Switzerland-EU package that the Federal Council approved and submitted for the consultation process on 13 June 2025.
+The health agreement is part of the Switzerland-EU package (Bilaterals III), for which the Federal Council adopted the dispatch to Parliament on 13 March 2026.

 Switzerland has a significant interest in formally securing the cooperation with the EU in the area of health security, in order to strengthen its early warning and response capacity in the event of serious cross-border health threats and thus better protect the health of the Swiss population.